 Binging involves eating large amounts of food in one sitting, normally after food has been restricted for some time.

-When you binge, typically you will continue to eat even if they feel full, have a lack of control over what they are eating, will eat a lot of food even though they’re not feeling hungry at the time and will eat much faster than usual.
+When you binge, typically you will continue to eat even if you feel full, have a lack of control over what you are eating, will eat a lot of food even though you’re not feeling hungry at the time and will eat much faster than usual.